By- og fæstningsvandring

 Anders Draghes Gaard in Nyborg

-This early house was at one time owned by Anders Draghe – hence its name.
-In 1483 he sold it to King Hans’ Queen Christine.
-The fine front building in two
+A previous house on the site was owned by Anders Draghe – hence the name.
+In 1483, he sold it to King Hans’ Queen Christine.
+The current two-story front building was constructed around 1800.
+In 1761, ...

 Info